Our incredible team is extremely qualified and excited to be serving their community!

 One of the founding members of TWS, Sonia loved teaching those initial summer camps with Srinithi, and has since been devoted to TWS and its mission.
 Sonia began her writing career in elementary school, filling notebooks with snippets of dialogue or her Percy Jackson (which is obviously superior to Harry Potter) fanfiction.
 Since then, she has published various short stories, enjoys writing for independent organizations, loves her journal, and has discovered a love of sharing her knowledge with younger students.
 Sonia is attending UNC Charlotte as part of the Levine Scholars Program, a full-ride merit scholarship, ready to carry her love of writing to her college campus.

-Naina is a sophomore at Enloe High School and enjoys working with others.
+Naina is a junior at Enloe High School and enjoys working with others.
 Volunteering is a huge part of her life, hence she is a part of several volunteering organizations such as Cary Teen Council, Om Squad, Teen Leadership Corps, Key Club, and the Forge Initiative.
 She also has been planning and running STEM summer camps for elementary students for the past couple of years.
 She began reading books as soon as she could and immediately fell in love with reading and writing fantasy.
 Robotics is also a huge part of her life, and she loves working on a team with other teammates and being a part of creating a robot and driving a robot for competition season.

 Owen Michael Hannon